andrerichards/cljs-famous-seed/README.md

 # Description
-This is an Infamous ClojureScript (https://github.com/sonwh98/infamous) example base the famous seed project It was built during London Clojurian dojo hack night.
+This is an Infamous ClojureScript (https://github.com/sonwh98/infamous) example base the on famous seed project It was built during London Clojurian dojo hack night.

 # Run